manooweb/legacy-features-for-fse/README.md

-# FSE Classic
+# Site Editor Classic Features

-Welcome to the FSE Classic repository on GitHub.
+Welcome to the Site Editor Classic Features repository on GitHub.
 Here you can browse the source, discuss/open issues and keep track of the development.

-If you are not a developer, we recommend to [download FSE Classic](https://wordpress.org/plugins/fse-classic/) from WordPress directory.
+If you are not a developer, we recommend to [download Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) from WordPress directory.

 **Todo** Change the link if we change the name of the plugin before publishing on WordPress directory.

 ## [What this plugin is for](#fse-classic)

-Currently this plugin adds the legacy widgets block in any kind of block editor, more specifically the Full Site Editor(FSE) introduced in WordPress 5.9.
+Currently this plugin adds the legacy widgets block in any kind of block editor, more specifically the Site Editor (FSE) introduced in WordPress 5.9.

 By reintroducing the legacy widgets block, you can use some of the legacy widgets as `Navigation Menu` for example.